googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/director.md

 - Fetch game allocations from a DGS (Dedicated Game Server) system.
 - Establish connections from players to game servers and set Assignments based on connections in Open Match.

 The tutorial provides a very basic Director scaffold ```$TUTORIALROOT/director``` that generates some MatchProfiles and then call FetchMatches for these profiles from Open Match.
-The director then sets Assignment to a fake connection string to simulate a DGS allocation for every Tickets in a generated match.
+The director then sets Assignment to a fake connection string to simulate a DGS allocation for every Ticket in a generated match.

 ## Links to API Definitions for this tutorial